Lucas Ferrer: Mother

 His mother died when she was giving birth to both Lucas and Diego.
 She had a mark behind her back which is inherited by both Lucas and Diego.

 Father

 Leonardo Ferrer, his father owns a company.
 He is very strict and tries to manage his son's life.

 Diego Ferrer

 Diego is Lucas' twin brother.
 Compared to Lucas, Diego is an extrovert young man and very daring.

 Relationships

 Jade

 Jade is lucas' love interest.
 They met at Uncle Ali's house in Morocco, when Albieri brought Lucas to the house.
 They first met when Jade was dancing to the Arabic music.
 Jade was wearing a traditional clothing.
 In Morocco, the dances and cloth only can be shown to their husband.
 According to their culture, a woman shall not show their face to a stranger.
 But on that day, Lucas saw her face and he immediately falls in love with Jade.
-They started to see each other and eventually few days later, Jade and Lucas made love in their secret place.
+They started to see each other and eventually few days later, Jade and Lucas had sex in their secret place.